(This post contains affiliate links. See our disclosure page for for information. Post updated 7/29/19).

 When I first started wearing compression stockings during my pregnancy I wasn’t happy about it.
 My doctor recommended them for me because she knew I was a nurse.
 I wore the ankle to waist 20-30mmHg compression stockings, and they are tight!
 It is not an exaggeration to say that it took at least 5 minutes to pull them up and get them situated.
 They are especially difficult to put on with a 7th month pregnant belly.
 I felt (and probably looked) like an awkward whale putting them on.

-Compression stockings are a non-negotiable for pregnant nurses… unless you enjoy varicose veins!
+Compression socks or stockings are a non-negotiable for pregnant nurses… unless you enjoy varicose veins!

 Now that I’m used to wearing compression stockings, I love them.
 I can’t believe I used to work 12 hour shifts without them.